 As I said at the beginning, we all have our dragons to slay when it comes to money.
 Yours may be debt, like mine, or any of about a hundred other perilous adventures.

-What follows is a list of the tactics and mindset shifts that made the biggest impact in helping my family get out of debt.
+What follows is a list of the tactics and mindset shifts that made the most significant impact in helping my family get out of debt.
 But they’re not just about paying off debt.
-This framework has helped us succeed with our money a number of times since.
+This framework has helped us succeed with our money many times since.

 Whatever dragon you now face, I hope these methods will be of some help to you too.